 Large datasets sometimes come as a series of smaller datasets each containing information from a subset of cases.
-For example, one dataset for each U.S. Stata Programming Tools.
+For example, one dataset for each U.S. State, or one dataset per year for data over a series of years.
+Stata Programming Tools.
 This article will introduce you to many Stata programming tools that are not needed by everyone but are very useful in certain circumstances.

 If so, then this article is for you.
 If not, someday you will—so you might as well keep reading anyway.
 Stata has all the tools required to write very sophisticated programs, but knowing just a few of them allows you to make everyday do files shorter and more efficient.
+This article will focus on those programming tools that, in our experience, anyone who uses Stata heavily will eventually want to learn.
 Stata for Researchers: Working With Data.
 This is part three of the Stata for Researchers series.

 For a list of topics covered by this series, see the Introduction.
 If you're new to Stata we highly recommend reading the articles in order.
 Now that you understand Stata's basic syntax, you're ready to start working with your data.
 This article will teach you how to make new variables, modify existing variables, and create labels.
 Frequency Distributions in Stata.
 Frequency Distributions in Stata Examples using the hsb2 dataset.